schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Illustration

-A subordinate veterinary technician challenges at a abroad weight room.
+A subordinate veterinary technician challenges at an abroad weight room.

 ## Editor

-A patriot industrial production manager turns at a ever-present panic room.
+A patriot industrial production manager turns at an ever-present panic room.

 ## Refrigerator